ekumari/DataStructureCode/study-notes/Kubernetes/PV&PVC.md

     - Data in it exist beyond the lifecyle of pod

 Lifecyle of Persistent Volume:
-1. Provisioning: Admin creates a storage volume.. these volume can be any storage type such as block, nfs, distributed.. (called as PV)
+1. Provisioning: Admin creates a storage chunks/volume.. these volume can be any storage type such as block, nfs, distributed.. (called as PV)

     Provisioning done by 1.
 Static 2.
 Dynamic
 2. Binding: Bind the storage request to the persistent volume (that was provisioned earlier state) - called as PVC

+3. Using
+4. Reclaiming: when user is done with volume, they can delete the volume and claim the volume

 PVC: Persistent Volume Claim

     - Developer Request for storage of some capacity along with some access mode such as read-write or read only

+Provisioning has 2 types:
+- Static: PV needs to created before PVC (PersistentVolume create then PVC)
+- Dynamic: PV is created at the time of PVC (StorageClass create then PVC)